bcgov/platform-developer-docs/provision-new-openshift-project.md

 Each new request must be reviewed and approved, including requests for additional projects from teams that already have one or more projects on the platform.

-## Acceptance criteria

-The OCIO Platform Services team needs to be confident you meet the following criteria before they agree to host your project on the OpenShift platform:

-* Your executive sponsors and endorses the project and the continuous service improvement <!-- Does this refer to the ITIL concept: Continual Service Improvement?
-If so, proper noun, capitalize, etc.--> delivery model
-* Your project is based on open-source code, with custom code hosted in the [BC Government GitHub repositories](https://github.com/bcgov)
-* Your project is supported by a team with explicit roles such as devops specialist, scrum master and product owner.
-Ideally, one or more of these roles should be filled by dedicated staff
-* Your team follows an Agile methodology
-* Your team is committed to participating in and contributing to the BC Government open-development community
-* You have a devops specialist looking after your application after you complete the period of active development

 ## Submit a project provisioning request

-If you meet the criteria, book an alignment meeting with the product director on the Platform Services team to confirm your project's suitability<!-- this originally had Olena's contact, but we should replace it with something more generic.
-Is there contact info for this request? -->.
-After the alignment meeting, your product owner or your Ministry's devops champion can submit a project provisioning request through the [OpenShift 4 Project Registry](https://registry.developer.gov.bc.ca/public-landing).
-Once your request(s) are approved, the project is created and the requestor is notified when provisioning is complete.
+If you meet the criteria, book an onboarding meeting with the Platform Product Director to confirm your project's suitability by contacting the Platform Services Team at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca).
+After the alignment meeting, your product owner or your Ministry's DevOps Chapter Lead can submit a project provisioning request through the [Platform Project Registry](https://registry.developer.gov.bc.ca/public-landing).
+Once your request is approved, the project is created and the requestor is notified when provisioning is complete.

+**Note: The onboarding meeting with the [Platform Product Director](mailto:Olena.Mitovska@gov.bc.ca) is a prerequisite to having a project provisioning request approved.**

-**For AG teams only**: Contact Ryan Loiselle at Ryan.Loiselle@gov.bc.ca to submit the request for you. <!-- same as above?
-Is there a generic alt for this? -->
+**For Attorney General (AG) teams only**: Contact Ryan Loiselle at Ryan.Loiselle@gov.bc.ca to submit the request for you.

 OpenShift namespaces are auto-generated at provisioning in the form of `<generated alphanumeric string>-<environment>`.
 We call them `project license plates`.